GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 ## Analysis
 1. Open a notebook to run an analysis.
 2. You can choose the interactivity mode of the output.
     * If you want the tables output to be interactive, you can choose to run the Classic Jupyter Notebook.
-To do this, navigate to `Help` menu, then `Launch Classic Jupyter Notebook`.
-The output of the tables produced by this notebook will be interactive (can filter, sort, search), but it is an older version of Jupyter notebook in AI Platform Notebooks
+The output of the tables produced by this notebook will be interactive (can filter, sort, search), but it is an older version of Jupyter notebook in AI Platform Notebooks.
+To do this,
+        1. Navigate to `Help` menu in Jupyter
+        2. Click on `Launch Classic Notebook`.
+        3. Navigate the directory and open the Notebook that you want to do the analysis on.

-    * If you prefer a newer version of the Jupyter notebook, you can choose to not run the classic Jupyter notebook.
+    * If you prefer a newer version of the Jupyter notebook, you can choose to not run the Classic Jupyter Notebook.
 The output of the tables produced by this notebook is not interactive.
+You can double click on the intended Notebook from the list of files, without following the steps to launch a Classic Jupyter Notebook
 2. Run the cells from top to bottom of the notebook.
 3. In the first cell, there is a datetime picker, which is used to filter the audit logs data source to the start and end date range specified.
 If you select `05-05-2021` as a start date and `06-05-2021`, the analysis result of the notebook run will be based on audit logs data on 5th May 2021 to 6th May 2021.
 4. Run pipeline optimisation analysis produced in Jupyter Notebook